'Significant' Number of Equifax Victims Already Had Info Stolen, Says IRS - Slashdot

 "Throw all the tea over!" -- Ben Franklin

-Re: It doesn't matter that your information is sto (Score:1)
+Re: It doesn't matter that your information is sto (Score:2, Informative)

 I don't know about most of you but I've shared most my information on a very limited need to know basis.
 It's extremely unlikely most of my information was stolen prior to this idiotic event.
 Sure, some companies had some mailing addresses and credit card numbers but very few had everything together or my SSN.
 Now these idiots handed a consolidated version of it over and as usual there's no real repercussions.
 When will citizens of this country finally get upset enough to take action against this garbage an